Beginners Guide To Flying RC Airplanes ebook

 Immelman turn rc airplane aerobatic maneuver

-How to do it: Commence the maneuver as if performing a standard inside loop i.e. enter the maneuver from straight and level flight at point A in the picture above, with full power.
+How to fly it: Commence the maneuver as if performing a standard inside loop i.e. enter the maneuver from straight and level flight at point A in the picture above, with full power.
 Let the airplane complete its vertical climb and roll over onto its back, then at point C use aileron to roll through 180 degrees.

 Level the airplane out once it has rolled over, and exit the maneuver on a straight and level course, higher than and in the opposite direction to your initial entry course.